fare/lisp-interface-library/README.md

 Features:

-* LIL sports both pure (persistent) and stateful (ephemeral) variants of data structures, with a common core for read-only operations, and automatic transforms to go from stateful to pure and back, in the respective packages PURE and STATEFUL.
+* LIL sports both pure (persistent) and stateful (ephemeral) variants of data structures in Interface-Passing Style, in the respective packages PURE and STATEFUL, with a common core for read-only operations and automatic transforms to go from stateful to pure and back.

-* LIL supports data structures in traditional Object-Oriented Style, in both stateful (the usual OO kind) and pure variants, in they respective packages POSH and CLASSY, with automatic transforms to go from Interface-Passing Style to traditional Object-Oriented Style and back.
+* LIL supports data structures in traditional Object-Oriented Style, in both stateful (the usual Object-Oriented kind) and pure variants, in the respective packages POSH and CLASSY, with automatic transforms to go from Interface-Passing Style to traditional Object-Oriented Style and back.